MrPrattASH/Robotics-II-Circuit-Python/RC_control_FlySky_FS-I6x/README.md

 Eventually, we will drive the robot throttle with CH2, and steer with CH1.
 CH3/4 will likely not be used, and CH 5/6 will be used for various mechanisms attached to our robot.

+# Powering on switch states
+- All toggle switches should be pushed UP, the OFF state
+- Right joystick should auto centre, as it is spring loaded
+- Left joystick should be pulled all the way down

 ![Screen Shot 2022-10-18 at 20 25 43](https://user-images.githubusercontent.com/101632496/196513614-dd92db1c-323c-43ee-bb24-fdf60ac65196.png)